 Attending an open day

-Try not to take over the visit yourself – having you there can help with their confidence but the questions should be asked by your son or daughter.
-Of course you can prompt them if you think they’ve forgotten something important and there’s no shame in being the official note taker for the day!
-Some universities will hold separate sessions for parents so whilst the teenagers are off on a campus tour and checking out the facilities, you can ask as many questions as you like without embarrassing them!
+Try not to take over the visit yourself – having you there can help with their confidence, but the questions should be asked by your child.
+Of course, you can prompt them if you think they’ve forgotten something important, and there’s no shame in being the official note taker for the day!
+Some universities will hold separate sessions for parents, so whilst the teenagers are off on a campus tour and checking out the facilities, you can ask as many questions as you like without embarrassing them!

 Helping with the application

-The application process has changed significantly in recent times so it’ll probably bear no resemblance to your own application all those years ago.
-These days, it’s all done online via UCAS so it’s worth familiarising yourself with their website, and most importantly all the various dates and deadlines so you can remind your son or daughter at the time.
-The final deadline for the majority of university courses is January 15, but it’s worth noting that for some specific courses, the deadlines are much earlier than this.
+The application process has changed significantly in recent times, so it’ll probably bear no resemblance to your own university application all those years ago.
+These days, it’s all done online via UCAS, so it’s worth familiarising yourself with their website, and most importantly all the various dates and deadlines, so you can remind your child at the time.
+The final deadline for the majority of university courses is January 15, but it’s worth noting that for some specific courses the deadlines are much earlier than this.

 The key section, and perhaps one of the most challenging, is the personal statement.
 Whilst you can encourage them to discuss their ideas with you, it’s important for parents to recognise that the statement should be written independently.
-Don’t be one of those parents who does their kids homework for them – sit back and let them express themselves, their own personality needs to shine through here.
-But DO offer to read it through it and check it once they’ve drafted it.
-Passion and determination count for a lot, but so do good spelling and grammar.
+Don’t be one of those parents who does their kids homework for them – sit back, let them express themselves and let their personality shine through.
+But DO offer to read it through it and check it before they submit their final draft; passion and determination count for a lot, but so do good spelling and grammar.

-Once the application form has been submitted then everyone needs to sit tight and wait for the offers to come in.
+Once the application form has been submitted, then everyone needs to sit tight and wait for the offers to come in.
 If your child receives any unconditional offers, then they are in a very enviable position of simply choosing their preferred one.
-If a university offers your child a conditional place, then securing this will usually depend on the outcome of their grades so offering support during exam time is crucial.
+If a university offers your child a conditional place, then securing this will usually depend on the outcome of their grades, so offering your support during exam time is crucial.

-If your son or daughter hasn’t received any offers, didn’t receive the grades they were expecting or were too late to apply through the usual channels, then clearing is their final option.
+If your child hasn’t received any offers, didn’t receive the grades they were expecting or were too late to apply through the usual channels, then clearing is their final option.
 Clearing allows applicants to approach universities directly for a place, on courses that still have availability.

-University admissions teams generally prefer to speak to the applicant rather than parents or tutors so let them make the phone call themselves.
-It can be a very stressful time, so as a parent the best thing you can do is encourage your child to remain calm and stay positive.
-Universities want to fill their places so there is a very good chance that your son or daughter may still end up studying their preferred subject, but there may be some small compromises to make.
+University admissions teams generally prefer to speak to the applicant rather than parents or tutors, so let them make the phone call themselves.
+It can be a very stressful time, so as a parent the best thing you can do is to encourage your child to remain calm and stay positive.
+Universities want to fill their places, so there is a very good chance that they may still end up studying their preferred subject, but there may be some small compromises to make.

-The most important thing is that as a family you are all happy with the final decision and you can support your son and daughter as they move onto their next, exciting stage of life.
+The most important thing to remember is that as a family, you are all happy with the final decision, and you can support your child as they move onto their next exciting stage of life.